sop/json-generator-parser/README.md

 Provide a JSON parser with lenient rules that accepts input from an LLM stream.

-There are cases when you need a structured LLM response, but want to display output as soon as there are token stream available.
+There are cases where you need a structured LLM response, but want to display output to the user as soon as there are token stream available.
 This library provides a listener interface, that is called as JSON is parsed.

 As LLM's may generate a bit wonky JSON, this library has a non-strict option